 Mark Kermode successfully made Brazier look like a fool when he was interviewed on R5 Live on Friday afternoon.

-Skip forward to the 2 hr mark, its only about 10 mins long, Brazier rehashes his tired old arguments that had only been debunked that morning, ie Manhunt being responsible for the death of a young lad, Mark Kermode rubbished his argument about
+Skip forward to the 2 hr mark, its only about 10 mins long, Brazier rehashes his tired old arguments that had only been debunked that morning, ie Manhunt being responsible for the death of a young lad, Mark Kermode rubbished his argument

-muddle up the classification process.
+would just muddle up the classification process.

 One thing Kermode should have rebuked was Braziers claims that rape and violence is going up as a direct result of the media.
 Which of course is nonsense!

-The time-honoured tradition of stodgy men arguing over things they know nothing about continued in England during last Friday's game censorship debate in the House of Commons, with MP Keith Vaz showing us how it's done while speaking in defense of Julian
+The time-honoured tradition of stodgy men arguing over things they know nothing about continued in England during last Friday's game censorship debate in the House of Commons, with MP Keith Vaz showing us how it's done while speaking in defense of

-Brazier's bill to add a censorship level above the BBFC.
+Julian Brazier's bill to add a censorship level above the BBFC.